-Building the Blueprint: Strategic Publication Planning in Biotech and Pharma
+Building the Blueprint: Strategic Publication Planning in Biotech and Pharma (2026 and Beyond)

 A robust publication plan is more than a nice-to-have; it is a strategic imperative.
 As companies navigate the complex pathways of drug development, ensuring that key data is disseminated to the right audiences at the right time can significantly influence perceptions, regulatory approvals, and even market success.
 But what does effective publication planning entail, and why is it critical for biotech and pharma organizations?